Posts

 Image

 I wasn’t gonna write this report, but Asiana has “been gonna” be absorbed by Korean air for like a decade now but it still hasn't happened yet, so maybe this will be of use to someone.
 It was flight OZ 224 and I was in seat 10K (upstairs).
-How I did it 179,000 Amex points (this is the total after the now-moribund Pay With Points 35% rebate) Pros A380s are amazing.
+How I did it 179,000 Amex points (this is the total after the now-moribund Pay With Points 35% rebate) for SYD-ICN-JFK Pros A380s are amazing.
 Huge and so quiet inside.
 There's a big front lounge and you'll likely have it alllll to yourself.
 It's better than a private jet in some ways Huge front bathroom Perfect side storage bins Espresso Friendly and competent service Good food Decent airport lounge with Washlets Split boarding (two jetways is important for such a big plane) Transiting Seoul means no clearing Korean customs JFK (not Newark) Bathrooms have toothbrushes and lotions and mouthwash so you don’t have to open the amenity kit to get just one thing out of it.
-Cons No Wi-fi (according to the...
+Cons No Wi-fi (a...

 The E word